lcrawlab/ashapesampler/README.md

 ## C++ Packages for ashapesampler and Tutorials

 The code in this repository assumes that basic C++ functions and applications are already set up on the running personal computer or cluster.
-If not, the functions and necessary TDA and alphashape3d packages to build alpha complexes and alpha shapes in three dimensions will not work properly.
+If not, some of the packages (e.g., TDA and alphashape3d) needed to build alpha complexes and alpha shapes in three dimensions will not work properly.
 A simple option is to use [gcc](https://gcc.gnu.org/). macOS users may use this collection by installing the [Homebrew package manager](http://brew.sh/index.html) and then typing the following into the terminal:

     brew install gcc